GameServerManagers/LinuxGSM/CONTRIBUTING.md

 ## Bug/Enhancement Contibutions
 ###  🐛Reporting Bugs

 This section guides you through submitting a bug report for LinuxGSM.
-Following these guidelines helps maintainers and the community understand your report  📝, reproduce the behavior  💻  💻, and find related reports  🔎.
+Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻, and find related report 🔎.

 ### 🎉Suggesting Enhancements